 The position of World Service Delegate (WSD) is for a term of four years from date of election.
 Only retired GSCDs who have served their full term are eligible to be elected as WSD.
 WSDs are chosen from nominations received from the Provincial Intergroups, having come through the structure in the usual manner.
-WSD is elected at March Conference and takes up office the following January (Conference 2016) Oualifications be available to travel overseas to World and European Service meetings.
+WSD is elected at March Conference and takes up office the following January (Conference 2016) Qualifications